How to Motivate Yourself to Work Out Even When Life Gets Hectic

 Consider Fostering or Adopting a Dog

-Fostering or adopting a dog is no small task, and you definitely shouldn't take it on if you know you don't have the disposable income, emotional capacity, or bandwidth to provide a dog with the care they deserve.
+This one is certainly not a quick fix, and fostering or adopting a dog is no small feat.
+You definitely shouldn't take it on if you know you don't have the disposable income, emotional capacity, or bandwidth to provide a dog with the care they deserve.
 That said, if it's possible for you, fostering or adopting a dog would give you built-in motivation to stay physically active.
 Research shows that people with dogs tend to exercise more, just by nature of being good pet parents.

 Set Goals You Can Realistically Achieve

 Froelich encourages her clients to set realistic goals, such as working out three times a week for 30 minutes.
 "The key is that the goal isn't 'work out Monday, Wednesday, Friday' and, if you miss a day, you miss the goal.
-The goal should be flexible to how you are feeling and what times work for your schedule," Froelich explained.
+The goal should be flexible to how you are feeling and what times work for your schedule," Froelich explains.
+When your workout goal feels atainable vs. intimidating, that removes one more blockade that could mentally stand between you and getting to your workout.

 Don't Compare Your Body or Fitness Journey to Others

-Froelich explained that she's happiest and is most likely to stick to her workout routine when she turns off Instagram during the week.
+Froelich says she's happiest and most likely to stick to her workout routine when she turns off Instagram during the week.
 "There are amazing communities and positive inspiration on Instagram, but there is also a lot of comparison.
-Comparison can be the enemy of happiness," Froelich said.
+Comparison can be the enemy of happiness," Froelich says.
 And it can also very quickly zap your motivation.

-"Instead of comparative 'body inspiration,' use your own body as inspiration," Froelich added.
+"Instead of comparative 'body inspiration,' use your own body as inspiration," Froelich adds.
 "It can already do so many incredible things, and working out is a way to push your body in a safe way to do even more."
-So, instead of thinking about how many push-ups someone else can do, pride yourself on getting in two more reps today.
+Instead of thinking about how many push-ups someone else can do, pride yourself on getting in two more reps today.

 Create a Workout Motivation Playlist

 For much of my adult life, I've worked remotely as a writer.
 Over the years, I've discovered having a few designated writing playlists helps me switch into "writing mode," even when I have to work in the same room where I sleep and watch TV.
 It's a simple tactic that can be applied to finding workout motivation, too, and one I've relied on in the past.
 Creating a "workout motivation" playlist or two might help you find the will to exercise as well.
-Here's a pop playlist to get you started.
+Here's a list of the best workout songs for 2023 — with an entire playlist, ready to go — to get you started.

 Say Kind Things to Yourself, Even When You Miss a Work Out